Duck Camp

 Rules of Bird Interaction

-The Conservancy houses over 500 individual birds of 80 different species.
-Interacting with this flock is necessary for all RWC’s programming.
+The Conservancy houses hundreds of birds on-site.
+Interacting with this flock is necessary for all Ripley’s programming.
 Below are a few general rules that staff will enforce with campers concerning the birds.

-• Campers should never enter an aviary or approach an RWC bird without a staff member present.
+• Campers should never enter an aviary or approach a bird without a staff member present.

 • Campers should never intentionally disturb the birds (i.e., scream, shout, chase, or throw objects).

-• Campers should always wash their hands after spending time in an aviary or after being in close contact with any of RWC’s birds.
+• Campers should always wash their hands after spending time in an aviary or after being in close contact with any birds.

-• Campers should always remain 5-8 ft. from the edge of any concrete or natural bottom ponds within the RWC aviaries.
+• Campers should always remain 5-8 ft. from the edge of any concrete or natural bottom ponds on the property.

 Camp Behavior Management Plan